This page was reviewed under our medical and editorial policy by

 Radical hysterectomy: This type of uterine cancer surgery involves removing the uterus, cervix and ovaries, as well as all of the surrounding tissue (the parametria) and the upper part of the vagina.
 This is sometimes used when the cancer has spread to the cervix.

-Our gynecologic oncologists treat uterine cancer with a comprehensive and personalized approach, which may include using various chemotherapy drug combinations.
+Gynecologic oncologists treat uterine cancer with a comprehensive and personalized approach, which may include using various chemotherapy drug combinations.

-Another uterine cancer treatment option we offer is hormone therapy, which slows the growth of cancer cells by reducing hormone levels in the body.
+Another uterine cancer treatment option is hormone therapy, which slows the growth of cancer cells by reducing hormone levels in the body.
 This type of hormone therapy may be used alone or in combination with surgery and other therapies, depending on the type and stage of the disease.

 Immunotherapy drugs are designed to stimulate the immune system to help it work better or by making cancer cells easier to recognize, exposing them to a potential attack.